2022 Solar Incentives and Rebates (Top 10 Ranked States)

 Tax incentives available in New Hampshire include:

-- Renewable Energy Generation Incentive Program: Those with a solar system size of 10 kilowatts (kW) or less can claim credits worth either $0.20 per watt (up to $1,000) or half the cost of their residential solar system.
+- Renewable Electrical Generation Rebate Program: Those with a solar system size of 10 kilowatts (kW) or less can claim credits worth either $0.20 per watt (up to $1,000) or 30% the cost of their residential solar system (currently closed, re-opening in October 2022)

 - Property tax exemption: New Hampshire residents in select counties are exempt from paying increased property taxes from the value add of their residential solar system.